qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/index.md

 ### Application details

-Deadline to apply is April 3, 2023.
-Decisions will be made the week of April 10, 2023.
+The workshop has concluded.
+Decisions on applicant selection were made the week of April 10, 2023.